Travel guide: 1-week itinerary in Puglia

 Locorotondo

-This beautiful white-washed village is known for its wines and for its circular structure, from which derives its name, “Round place”.
-I visited a lot of cute villages and towns during this road trip in Puglia, but Locorotondo, perched upon a hill, definitely was one of the most beautiful of them!
+This white-washed village is known for its wines and for its circular structure, from which derives its name, “Round place”.
+There’s a lot of cute villages in this road trip in Puglia, but Locorotondo, perched upon a hill, is definitely one of my favorites!

 The most fabulous thing about Locorotondo is the lack of real tourist attractions.
-This is a town where you can simply spend half a day wandering the maze of tiny streets, enjoying the sun while siping of local sparkling white wine.
+You can simply spend half a day wandering the maze of tiny streets, enjoying the sun while siping of local sparkling white wine.

 Speaking of wine, those up for a good tasting session should go straight to the source and visit the Sede Associazione Turistica Pro-Loco Locorotondo who offers free wine tasting!
-Unfortunately, it was closed when I visited so instead, I went to i Pastini, and loved it!
-I spent an hour speaking with the really nice and knowledgable owner, while tasting a bit of every local wines.
-Of course, I ended up buying a few bottles!
+Unfortunately, it was closed when I visited so instead, I joined this wine-tasting tour to sample regional wines and learn about the area’s winemaking traditions.
+Another fantastic option is an olive oil tour, where you can visit a traditional masseria, walk among centuries-old olive trees, and taste some of the finest extra virgin olive oils produced in Puglia.

 Count 2h.